jon-arnold/jon-arnold/about.md

 ---
 layout: single
 title: "About"
-description: "It's Jonathon with an 'o'.
+excerpt: "It's Jonathon with an 'o'.
 But, you can call me Jon."
+header:
-header-img: "img/about-bg.jpg"
+  overlay_image: "img/about-bg.jpg"
 weight: 2
 ---